-Grant applications are due electronically to the Dean Rusk fellow at email@example.com by 5 p.m. on their due dates.
-The due date for the spring 2014 grant cycle is Friday, Feb.
-21, 2014.
+Grant applications are due electronically to the Dean Rusk fellow at firstname.lastname@example.org by 5 p.m. on their due dates.
+The due date for the fall 2014 grant cycle is Friday, Oct.
+24, 2014.
 No late applications will be accepted.

-Review the Frequently Asked Questions and Grant Requirements webpages for more information or contact the Dean Rusk Fellow at firstname.lastname@example.org or 704-894-2170.
-Travel grant information sessions will be held on Wednesday, Jan.
-22 and Wednesday, Feb.
-5 at 4:30 p.m. in the Duke International Studies Lounge.
-An information session on the Dean Rusk/Pulitzer Center on Crisis Reporting Travel Grant will be held on Tuesday, Jan.
-28 at 4:30 p.m. in the Duke International Studies Lounge.
+Review the Frequently Asked Questions and Grant Requirements webpages for more information or contact the Dean Rusk Fellow at email@example.com or 704-894-2170.
+Travel grant information sessions will be held on Wednesday, Sept.
+17 and Thursday, Sept.
+18 at 3:30 p.m. in the Duke International Studies Lounge.

 The Common Application encompasses proposals for the Dean Rusk Travel Grant, Abernethy Grant and the Kemp Scholarship.
 Students who are applying for a grant to travel abroad independently or in association with a non-Davidson program should also use the Common Grant Application (DOC).